opencv-creator/how_to_use_pxe_server_to_boot_iso_files/README.md

 https://www.youtube.com/watch?v=-gSNOoWoya4&t=120s

-Ventoy PXE server, DLC boot and  Tiny PXE server these softwares didnt work for me.
+Ventoy PXE server, DLC boot and  Tiny PXE server ,these softwares didnt work for me.
 If anyone wants to try it , they can check youtube tutorials